- Racial/ethnic diversity, segregation, and contemporary housing market

 - Gentrification, new urbanism and placemaking

-- Informal economy and the geographies of the underprivileged in the developing world
+- Informal economy and the geographies of the underprivileged in developed and developing economies

-- Cross-border and domestic migration in developing world
+- Domestic and international migration in developed and developing society

 See Also: Curriculum Vitae

-Domestic focus: My research interests include understanding patterns and processes of racial/ethnic residential intermixing/segregation, poverty, income inequality and socio-economic disparity within the urban context of USA, India and the developing world.
-Within USA, major research has explored understanding the influence of contemporary housing market elements on residential choice(s) and how might the market-makers impact segregation and/or intermixing at inter-urban and intra-urban spaces.
-I have conducted research on mid-sized metropolises of the Midwest (USA) as well as in the American Southeast, using a mix of quantitative, qualitative and mixed-methods approaches.
-In exploring the patterns and processes of intermixing/segregation, diversity and economic opportunities, my use of mixed-methods approaches has utilized publicly available data sources (e.g., the U.S Census, Economic Census, BLS, Health statistics, and the like).
-In using a variety of statistical methods, along with qualitative tools such as in-depth/open-ended/semi-structured interviews, household/individual surveys, participatory urban/rural appraisal techniques, community resource/GIS mapping, I have approached various research questions to add a holistic understanding and the nuanced perspectives on the dynamic socio-economic and political processes that create spaces of difference.
-More recently my focus has been expanding to measure the impacts of poverty and income divide between the richest and the poorest segments in our society on the eventual health outcomes (physical, emotional, physiological) of people across various racial/ethnic, gender and classes.
-In approaching this issue of health disparity across space, I am particularly interested in understanding the complex ways in which race/ethnicity, class, gender, social & human capital, spatial accessibility, policies and group-based culture interact with each other in affecting health outcomes of people.
-While race/ethnicity and class/income can be somehow linked to unequal access to health, the variations of cultural context along with social/human capital can also differently affect human behavior that affect their health outcomes and this can contribute toward the spatial differences in health outcomes within USA and in other parts of the world.
+Domestic focus: My research interests include understanding patterns and processes of racial/ethnic residential intermixing/segregation, poverty, income inequality and socio-economic disparity within and among various population groups (race/ethnicity, gender, immigrant groups) largely within the urban context of USA, India, and the developing world.
+Within USA, a large part of my research so far has explored examining the influence of contemporary housing market elements on residential choice(s) and how might the market-makers impact diversity and segregation/intermixing at inter-urban and intra-urban spaces.
+I have conducted research on mid-sized metropolises of the Midwest (USA) as well as in the American Southeast, using a mix of quantitative, qualitative, and mixed methods approaches.
+In exploring the patterns and processes of intermixing/segregation, diversity and economic opportunities, my use of mixed methods approaches has utilized publicly available data sources (e.g., the U.S Census, Economic Census, BLS, NHGIS, and the like).
+My use of a variety of quantitative/statistical methods, along with qualitative tools such as in-depth/open-ended/semi-structured interviews, participant observations, partial ethnography, neighborhood reconnaissance, household/individual surveys, participatory urban/rural appraisal techniques, community resource/GIS mapping, etc. have helped me add a holistic understanding and nuanced perspectives to the dynamics of socio-economic and political processes that create spaces of difference.
+Some of my most recent work has focused on expanding my measurement indices to understand the impacts of poverty and income divide between the richest and the poorest segments in our larger society, and how might the lessons learned help create a more egalitarian society.
+In approaching the issues of socio-economic and demographic disparity across space — domestic or international, I am particularly interested in understanding the complex ways in which race/ethnicity, class, gender, social & human capital, spatial accessibility, policies, and group-based culture interact with each other in affecting spatialized outcomes of various population groups.

 Dr. Madhuri Sharma